 During the operation, the surgeon will move the child’s intestine back into the abdomen and repair the hole in their diaphragm.
 Sometimes, the surgeon may need to use a ‘patch’ of special material to close this hole.
 If a child’s intestine has become twisted while it is in the chest (which is not uncommon), the surgeon will correct this during the same operation.
 If the intestine has been damaged by being squashed in the chest, the surgeon may remove a damaged portion.
 This will not usually cause children any long-term problems unless a large portion has to be removed.

 Are there any risks?

 All operations carry a small risk of bleeding, during or afterwards.
 There is a chance that the intestines or other abdominal organs could be damaged when they are moved back into the abdomen but this is very rare.
 If damage occurs, this can be fixed in the same operation.
-There is a small risk of infection but this is minimised by giving your child antibiotics before the operation.
+There is a small risk of infection but this is minimised by giving the child antibiotics before the operation.

 After treatment, there is a chance that the hole in the diaphragm could come back, which would require another operation to repair it.
-This risk is higher if your child has needed a patch repair.
+This risk is higher if the child has needed a patch repair.

 What happens afterwards?